samdark/yii2-cookbook/book/scaling.md

 # Configuring a Yii2 Application for an Autoscaling Stack

+Note: These instructions are mainly focused on configuring Yii2 to be a stateless application.
+The deployment method is basic.
+More efficient deployment methods may be described in the future.

 Applications which can suddenly gain large amounts of traffic should handle it by temporarily adding additional servers.
 This is called auto scaling.

 To set up an application for auto scaling, the application needs to be made stateless (generally nothing should be written directly to the application hosting server, so no local Session or Cache storage), and the database needs to be hosted on a separate server.